st-user/zerodep-web-push-java/README.md

 - providing independent classes for each feature.
 For example, in this library, the `VAPIDKeyPair` interface and the `MessageEncryption` interface are defined and can be used independently.

-## Requirement
+## Requirements

 JDK 8+

-(To build from source, JDK 9+.)
+(To build from source, JDK 9+)

-## Third-party library
+## Third-party libraries

-In order to implement the entire Web Push function with this library, at least the following two types of functions must be provided from outside this library.
+In order to implement the complete Web Push functionality with this library, at least the following two types of functionalities must be provided from outside this library.
 Below are some examples of third-party libraries.

 (Off course, it is possible to use the one you make yourself).